SillyTavern/SillyTavern-Docs/Usage/st-script.md

 - `/popup (text)` — shows a blocking popup, supports lite HTML formatting, e.g: `/popup <font color=red>I'm red!</font>`.
 - `/setinput (text)` — replaces the contents of the user input bar with the provided text.
 - `/speak voice="name" (text)` — narrates the text using the selected TTS engine and the character name from the voice map, e.g. `/speak name="Donald Duck" Quack!`.
+- `/buttons labels=["a","b"] (text)` — shows a blocking popup with the specified text and button labels. `labels` must be a JSON-serialized array of strings or a variable name containing such array.
+Returns the clicked button label into the pipe or empty string if canceled.
+The text supports lite HTML formatting.

 ## Variables